 In an auto mechanic certificate or associate's degree program, students learn how to diagnose problems, estimate repairs, complete repairs, and maintain vehicles.
 They also learn how to use power tools, and they may acquire customer service skills as well.
 Some automobile makers or dealers offer training programs through local colleges that include specific training for working on their makes and models of vehicles.

-Auto Mechanic Training Programs and Requirements
+Auto Mechanic Training

+Students generally receive a great deal of supervised, hands-on experience during the completion of a formal education program.
 Auto mechanic certificate programs can usually be completed in a year or less.
 Students may study engine repair, electrical systems and manual transmission.

 The Associate of Applied Science (AAS) in Automotive Mechanics is a 2-year, undergraduate degree program that introduces students to many of the basic skills associated with auto repair.
-Students may take courses in a variety of subjects, such as engine reconditioning, suspension and auto electronics.
+Students may take courses in a variety of subjects, such as engine reconditioning, suspension, and auto electronics.
 The curriculum of most AAS programs usually includes general education classes.

 Auto mechanics can voluntarily pursue certification through the National Institute for Automotive Service Excellence (ASE).
 This involves having at least two years of full-time experience working in automotive repair and passing a written examination.
 Mechanics may become certified in eight different areas of auto repair, including suspension and steering, engine repair and braking systems.
 An auto repair specialist may become an ASE certified Master Automobile Technician by passing all eight certification exams.

 There are many workshops available to professional auto mechanics.
 Because the technology associated with the field is constantly improving, many workshops are designed to address these advances.
 Workshops and training may be offered at local colleges or auto repair garages.